 Our tester did encounter a few issues on some other servers.
 For example, the game froze once on the location in Israel, but he was able to load it up after a reboot.
 Plus, servers in the US and Spain proved to be too far away for competitive play.
 That’s actually not surprising since we’ve never been able to find a VPN that offers low ping on distant servers.

-Norton Secure VPN has greatly improved in this area thanks to its faster speeds.
+Norton VPN has greatly improved in this area thanks to its faster speeds.
 It’s still not one of the top VPNs for gaming.
 But, if you’re a casual gamer that received the VPN in your 360 suite, it should work just fine.

 Server Network — Small With Few Locations